 f.
-Update on Bureau of Apprenticeship Standards Electronic Registration System (BASERS) Owen reported that the Bureau has implemented the Bureau of Apprenticeship Standards Electronic Registration System (BASERS), an online application that allows sponsors to conduct application and contract actions entirely online.
+Bureau of Apprenticeship Standards Electronic Registration System g.
+Apprenticeship LEADERS

+Owen reported that the Bureau has implemented the Bureau of Apprenticeship Standards Electronic Registration System (BASERS), which allows sponsors to conduct application and contract actions entirely online.
 Many sponsors have already adopted it.
 It is not mandatory; it is optional.
 The Bureau believes sponsors will see its value and efficiency.